metacreek/springboard/data-collection/README.md

 Create rule(s) as necessary so that you have inbound ssh access from your local machine (port 22)

 The secret file is springboard.pem and is sorted in ~/.aws

+Set EC_CRAWLER to the IP address of your instance

 To connect to the crawler instance: